hasura/graphql-engine/docs/graphql/manual/schema/relationships/create.rst

   .. tab:: Via console

-    The console infers this using the foreign-key created above and recommends the potential relationship in the ``Relationships`` tab of the ``article`` table.
+    The console infers potential relationships using the foreign-key created above and recommends these in the ``Relationships`` tab of the ``article`` table.

     Add an ``object relationship`` named ``author`` for the ``article`` table as shown here: